 How Acuity AI is used in practice

-From monitoring performance to responding to issues and making decisions — see how teams use Acuity AI day to day.
+From monitoring performance through responding to issues and making decisions.
+The use cases on this page describe how teams use Acuity AI day to day.

 When performance starts to slip